Hand trucks are your go-to equipment for handling anything bulky or heavy, and even for multiple small or light items.

 Which is more important – durability or folding capability?

 If you can buy only one hand truck, will you buy one that’s durable or one that you can fold?
 Fortunately, your options are not that limited.
-You can actually choose a folding hand truck that’s also durable.
+You can actually choose a folding cart that’s also durable.

 Durability is closely linked to a hand truck’s load capacity.
 The key is to be always on the conservative side.
 Limit the load’s weight to roughly half the hand cart’s maximum capacity.
 Or if you’re buying a hand cart, choose one with a rated capacity that’s twice the weight of your typical load.

-This rule of thumb couldn’t be more applicable than in folding hand trucks.
+This rule of thumb couldn’t be more applicable.
 They have more joints and moving parts, hence, loading them excessively will affect their performance and useful life.
 Take note also that the type with fewer folds will be sturdier than the type with multiple folds.

 So choose hand trucks wisely, and always use them properly!